-Themed “Psychology in Action” and organized around the CPA’s 32 Section subject matter areas, the CPA’s 2020 Annual National Convention will provide many opportunities for personal and professional growth, and highlight the many ways in which the science, practice, and education of psychology can benefit society, improve lives, and advance the discipline.
+Spanning three weeks from June 7th – 25th, and organized around 12 thematic areas and the CPA’s 32 Section subject matter areas, the CPA’s 2021 Annual National Convention will provide many opportunities for personal and professional growth, and highlight the many ways in which the science, practice, and education of psychology can benefit society, improve lives, and advance the discipline.

 |Understanding and improving the workplace||Understanding what contributes to a successful workplace; what impact the workplace has on our lives and well-being|